nopool/kratum/README.md

 [hosted Supabase project](https://supabase.com/dashboard/projects), which you can configure by referring to their documentation, and a
-[working Kadena Chainweb node](https://github.com/nopool/chainweb-node), the configuration of which is described in that repository.
+[working Kadena Chainweb node](https://github.com/nopool/chainweb-node), the configuration of which is documented in that repository.
 To import the other dependencies and run the server on Ubuntu 22.04 LTS, follow the steps below.

 1. Import the system dependencies: